pingcap/docs/configure-memory-usage.md

 ## Trigger the alarm of excessive memory usage

-When the memory usage of a tidb-server instance exceeds its memory threshold (70% of its total memory by default) and any of the following conditions are met, TiDB prints an alarm log and records the associated status files.
+When the memory usage of a tidb-server instance exceeds its memory threshold (70% of its total memory by default) and any of the following conditions are met, TiDB records the associated status files and prints an alarm log.

 - It is the first time the memory usage exceeds the memory threshold.
 - The memory usage exceeds the memory threshold and it has been more than 60s since the last alarm.